Are You Risking Food Safety & Efficiency with a 3-Compartment Sink?

 One of the biggest factors at play with the use of three-compartment sinks is human error.
 When staff make mistakes or fail to follow procedures and guidelines, you not only run the risk of food or grease left on ware, but possible food safety and health code violations as well.

-The Centerline CUH runs every rinse cycle at 180 degrees, so operators can be sure every piece of ware is properly sanitized.
+The Hobart LXnR Two-Level Undercounter runs every rinse cycle at 180 degrees, so operators can be sure every piece of ware is properly sanitized.
 The high heat also helps remove tough food soils that are difficult to clean off at lower temperatures.

 Detergent amounts.
-In order to properly clean dishes, the right amount of detergents need to be added to the water.
-The Centerline takes away the possibility of human error by automatically adding the correct amount of detergent to each wash cycle.
+In order to properly clean dishes, the right amount of detergent needs to be added to the water.
+The LXnR takes away the possibility of human error by automatically adding the correct amount of detergent to each wash cycle.
 This also eliminates the risk of wasting product, so you’re not throwing money down the drain.

 Full submersion.
 For proper sanitation to occur, items must be fully submersed and soaked in a sanitizing solution for a set amount of time.
 When a sink isn’t big enough, for many large prepware items submersion is hard to accomplish and easy to circumvent.
-The Centerline’s 14.46-inch door opening allows for complete sanitization of many pots and pans
+The LXnR's 17-inch door opening allows for complete sanitization of a variety of large pots and pans, including full size sheet pans.

 Saving Your Resources